Workshop — 5 Weeks · Saturdays · 2 Hours

 AI/LLM Skills Workshop

 A progressive, hands-on curriculum for software developers — from foundational concepts to spec-driven agent development.
-11 sessions across 5 Saturdays.
+Five Saturdays, each a two-hour session. $899 per participant.

 5 Saturdays